top of page

 5) What is expected of attendees?

-These meetings represent an opportunity for your community to showcase its involvement and implementation of your habitat stewardship agreement and in seeking to become a sustainable community.
+The AGM is an opportunity for your community to showcase its involvement and implementation of your habitat stewardship agreement and in seeking to become a sustainable community.
 It is also a chance to become inspired by work being done in other municipalities and bring those ideas back to your community.
 We ask generally ask SAM Representatives / attendees prepare a brief 5 min verbal report outlining any conservation and stewardship activities that have taken place in your town since the last meeting.
 You are welcome to bring along written documents or utilize photos/presentations for this purpose.
 Following the meeting, we ask each attendee to provide a report on relevant meeting outcomes to their respective councils and/or appropriate committees.

 6) Can I bring informational materials?